CNN vs. The Onion - Beta Binomial

 • Vague (diffuse) prior: A vague or diffuse prior reflects little specific information about the unknown variable.
 A flat prior, which assigns equal prior plausibility to all possible values of the variable, is a special case.

-Let’s take a look at a very informative prior from someone who is very optimistic about individuals getting answers correct.
+Let’s take a look at a highly informative prior from someone who is very optimistic about individuals getting answers correct.

 Reflection: